nus-cs2103-AY2223S1/tp/docs/_ug/Features.md

 ### Inventory Analysis

-FoodRem tracks data that helps you streamline your business decisions through **statistics**.
+FoodRem tracks data that helps you streamline your business decisions through **statistics**:

 1. Track your **most expensive items**.
 1. View items that are **expiring** in the next 10 days.